apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_Normalize

-Introduction: Normalize the value in the array to [0, 255]
+Introduction: Normalize the value in the array to [0, 255].
+Uniform arrays are set to 0 after normalization.

 Format: `RS_Normalize (Band: ARRAY[Double])`